ANSA pre-processor

 ANSA maintains the association between computer-aided engineering geometry and the finite element mesh.
 This means that the finite element meshes are better representations of their geometric parents.
 Also it is easy to maintain and update any changes in the geometry by simply reworking the updated area instead of recreating the finite element from scratch.

 It carries several proprietary algorithms for meshing suitable for both CFD and structural models.
-ANSA was initially standing for 'automatic net generation for structural analysis', but the software has gone beyond that very quickly.
+ANSA initially stood for 'automatic net generation for structural analysis', but the software has gone beyond that very quickly.